dingsiyuan123/3D-GPR-VFEFD/README.md

 # If you encounter any issues with the code or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Your contributions are welcome!
 ﻿
 #
-School of Geosciences and Info-Physics
+School of Geosciences and Info-Physics,
-Central South University
+Central South University,
-Changsha 410083, China
+Changsha 410083, China.
 Email: syding@csu.edu.cn